 Every year, the Writers’ League of Texas brings a faculty of close to thirty agents, editors, and other industry professionals to Austin for its Agents & Editors Conference.
-As we look ahead to the 24th Annual A&E Conference from June 30 – July 2, 2017, we’re happy to share Q&As with some of our faculty here.
+As we look ahead to the 26th Annual A&E Conference, taking place June 28–June 30, 2019, we’re happy to share Q&As with some of our faculty here.

-Click here and here to read our 2017 A&E Conference agent & editor bios.
+Click here to read our 2019 A&E Conference agent bios.

-Click here for more information on the 2017 Agents & Editors Conference, a weekend long event in Austin, TX (June 30-July 2) that focuses on the craft of writing, the business of publishing, and building a literary community.
+Click here for more information on the 2019 Agents & Editors Conference, a weekend long event in Austin, TX (June 28-June 30) that focuses on the craft of writing, the business of publishing, and building a literary community.